 Is soy sauce gluten-free?
 Find out in this article where I share what your options for soy sauce are on a gluten-free diet.

 Soy sauce is a quintessential ingredient in many Chinese and other Asian-style dishes.
-I love to cook with soy sauce, but unfortunately, traditional soy sauce contains gluten.
+I love to cook with soy sauce, but unfortunately, traditional soy sauce contains gluten in the form of wheat.

 Luckily, Japanese soy sauce, called tamari, has an almost identical taste with no gluten at all!
 If you’re eating a gluten-free diet, tamari soy sauce is going to become your best friend!